Fort Lauderdale Mass Transit Accident Attorneys Demanding Full Compensation for Victims of Common Carrier Accidents

 Fighting for passengers, drivers, pedestrians, and families who are injured or killed in train, bus, and taxi accidents throughout South Florida

 Miami-Dade Transit is the largest transit system in Florida and one of the largest in the country.
 Many local and out-of-town tourists use the system’s Metrorail trains and Metrobus vehicles to see the area’s many attractions, to get to work, or just to travel about the city.
 The transit system is just one form of mass-transit.
 Many commuters and travelers use taxis, limousines, and other private and public services that cater to multiple passengers.
 Numerous Miami-Dade residents are now using Uber services.
-In South Florida, many tourists and locals take advantage of mass transit services such as cruise ships, boats, and planes and helicopters.
+In South Florida, many tourists and locals take advantage of mass transit services such as cruise ships, boats, trains, and planes and helicopters.

 When an accident or fatality happens while using mass transit, passengers need experienced Fort Lauderdale mass transit accident lawyers who understand which government entities are responsible, the time limits for bringing lawsuits, and the complexities of mass-transit cases.
 At Yeboah Law Group, P.A. our lawyers have a proven track record of success in personal injury cases, including mass-transit accidents.
 We bring claims against the right entities and against any private individuals who may have caused the accident.

 How mass-transit accidents are different than typical accidents